openstack-archive/tripleo-docs/doc/source/index.rst

    :class: selfsigned

    Step that should only be run when deploying with SSL and a self-signed certificate.

+.. admonition:: Validations

+   Steps that will run the pre and post-deployment validations

 Any such steps should *not* be run if the target environment does not match the section marking.